igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 values.
 An instance of enum type may have only one of those values.

 In Postgres, I use enum types a lot.
 They are fast, reliable and provide strong consistency of you data.
-For example, if you have an order with possible states "new", "pending" and "paid", please don't use `varchar` type for that.
+For example, if you have an order with possible "new", "pending" and "paid" states, please don't use `varchar` type for that.
 Somehow you may write something wrong there, for example mix up the register or make a misprint.
 So you'd better to declare the schema as follows: